cta-observatory/nectarchain/docs/user-guide/howto-pedestal.rst

 Inspect the results
 =========================
-The results are stored in a NectarCAMPedestalContainer (make this a link).
+The results are stored in a `~nectarchain.data.container.pedestalContainer.NectarCAMPedestalContainer`.
 They are accessible on the fly if the tool is run interactively (as in the example above) and stored in a `.h5` file.

 The user script `nectarchain/user_scripts/ltibaldo/show_pedestal_output.py` provides an example of how to access the results from disk and produce some plots: